cs1302uga/cs1302-gallery/README.md

     to different terminal emulator and physical screen size configurations.
-    Therefore, graders will be checking for compliance with the spirit of this guideline, which is: methods that are too big and/or repetitive should be refactored to include propor looping constructs and/or broken up into smaller methods to improve readability.
+    Therefore, graders will be checking for compliance with the spirit of this guideline, which is: methods that are too big and/or repetitive should be refactored to include proper looping constructs and/or broken up into smaller methods to improve readability.

 * **(25 points) Javadoc Documentation:** Each method and class needs to be fully